Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/operations.md

 - Are application state dashboards (e.g., Granfana) created and published?

-## Assessment Questions
- - Are thresholds defined for CPU, Memory, and disks?
- - Is automation configured to alert responsible parties when thresholds are exceeded?
- - Are notifications in place to alert the appropriate teams during an outage?

 ### Recommendation

-Discuss and document acceptable thresholds.

- A tool such as Azure Monitor or Grafana is used to visualize the application health model and encompass logs and metrics.
-Dashboards are tailored to a specific audience, such as developers, security, or networking teams.
-A tool such as Azure Monitor or Splunk is used for alerting.

-Specific owners and processes are defined and documented  for each alert type.
-Consider prioritizing operational events based on business impact.
- Push notifications are used to inform responsible parties of alerts in real-time.
- Alerting is integrated with an IT Service Management (ITSM) system like ServiceNow.

 #### Assessment Questions
- - Are there mappings between the application and platform layer (e.g., if you get a site down alert and there is an infra alert for high CPU)?
-- Is there monitoring for the application availability (e.g., up/down alerts)?
+ - Are there mappings between the application and platform layer (e.g., if you get a site down alert and there is an infra alert for high CPU), and do they map application availability (e.g., up/down alerts)?

 ### Tracking Application Dependencies
 #### Impact _Operational Excellence_